Filter Options

 How much does a 2-day Masai Mara safari cost?

 “A lot of variables determine the price of a 2-day tour to the Masai Mara.
 Budget tours start at US$250 per person.
 Mid-range tours start at US$350 per person, while luxury tours start at about US$500 per person.
 You can use the filters on SafariBookings to narrow down your preferences.
-The biggest variable determining the price of your safari is the accommodation.
+The biggest variable determining the price of your safari are the accommodations.
 As you’re only spending 1 night, you might want to splurge on something special.
 On the other hand, you could argue that you won’t be spending much time in the lodge on a 1-night stay, so as long as it is comfortable it should be fine.
 Mind though, that staying in a safari camp is part of the experience, so it is worth choosing carefully.
 The location is important too.
 Staying in the heart of the Masai Mara will increase your chances of good sightings.
 To reduce costs, you could consider joining a group tour.
-The saving can be considerable, especially for single travelers.
+The savings can be considerable, especially for single travelers.
 Traveling outside the high season is another big saver.
 This corresponds mostly with the Wet season, so you should expect some rain.
 Whatever your priorities, always get a few quotes before making a final decision.”

 5